 Challenge #3 – The Last Mile is Impossible to Control

-While you can have a solid plan in place, a great infrastructure, and employ a productive and accountable workforce – there are challenges you’ll face everyday that throw a wrench in your plan.
+While you can have a solid plan in place, a great infrastructure, and employ a productive and accountable workforce – there are challenges you’ll face every day that throw a wrench in your plan.

 Customers can always pose a threat to your delivery routes.
 Whether they are unhappy with the delivery, are extra chatty, or need to reschedule – this can hold up your driver’s entire route.
 While you train your team to make sure the customer is satisfied they are also instructed to follow a complete workflow before leaving.
-Interacting with customers can present several challenges – and therefore it’s important to predict time at site when pre-planning your schedules.
+Interacting with customers can present several challenges – and therefore it’s important to predict the time at the site when pre-planning your schedules.

 Grouping orders together

 - By grouping orders together based on proximity rules in your route planning software, you’ll make sure that deliveries in neighborhoods, apartment buildings, or business complexes can be served by one driver.

 Targeting densely populated areas

 - Route Density: Route density is a beautiful thing.
 It means that within your region, territory, or service area – you’re scheduling orders near each other.
 The closer your stops are together on a route, the more efficient your route proves to be.